-The Power LED is positioned to the right of the Internet Camera lens.
-As soon as the power adapter is connected to the Internet camera the power LED will flash red and green several times, the DCS-3220G is conducting a self-test.
+The Power LED is positioned on the right side of the Internet Camera lens.
+As soon as the power adapter is connected to the Internet camera the power LED will flash red and green several times, the DCS-3220 is conducting a self-test.
 Upon passing the self-test the LED will turn green to indicate a good connection to an Ethernet port or red to indicate no connection has been made.